KasparEtter/ef1p/pages/number-theory/number-theory.md

 Both groups contain the same number of elements because an integer is [coprime](#multiset-of-prime-factors) with $$M$$ [if and only if](#if-and-only-if) it is coprime with all moduli $$m_1, …, m_l$$.
-This gives us an easy way to determine the number of elements in multiplicative groups modulo a composite integer.
+This gives us an easy way to determine the number of elements in multiplicative groups modulo a composite integer, as&nbsp;we shall see in the [next section](#eulers-totient-function).

 You can display the decomposition of each element [modulo](#modulo-operation) the [prime factors](#prime-factorization) of the modulus in the operation tables